 Spencer serves on the Board of Trustees for the Intrepid Fallen Heroes Fund as an Honorary Co-Chair.
 His work with veteran service organizations also includes: The George W. Bush Institute’s Military Service Initiative (MSI); Warrior Canine Connection; Parker’s Platoon; and, Team Red, White and Blue.

-He has a Bachelor’s Degree in Strategic Communications from the University of Colorado, in Castle Rock, where he lives with his wife and two children.
+He has a Bachelor’s Degree in Strategic Communications from the University of Colorado and an Executive MBA from Denver University.